Gravyon/Gravyon/README.md

 ## 👋 This is Daniel!

-I am a web developer
+I am a Software Developer.

 - :telescope: I'm currently learning Angular.